-Westwater Canyon on the Colorado River is the perfect fix when you want some true whitewater, stunning scenery, and a remote wilderness experience—but you don’t have much time.
-Just a few miles from Grand Junction, Colorado, this section is easily accessible from I-70.
-Although I’ve run it more often as a day trip than as an overnight, I highly recommend spending a night in this picturesque section of the Canyonlands.
+Just a few miles from Grand Junction, Colorado, Westwater Canyon is easily accessible from I-70.
+Although you can run it as a long day trip, I highly recommend spending a night in this picturesque section of the Canyonlands.
 The whitewater goes by fast, but with an overnight stay you can hike to some historical points of interest or just take in some scenery with the exhilarating roar of rapids as the backdrop.

 Busting through the wave trains in Westwater Canyon on the Colorado River

-Much of the talk about Westwater focuses on the notoriously tricky Skull Rapid, which sits just upstream of the Room of Doom, a mega-eddy on river right that is exceedingly difficult to exit at most water levels.
 Aside from this one spot, the rest of the whitewater section is a series of challenging but straightforward read-and-run rapids.
 The water is big and fast, so this isn’t a good pick for beginning paddlers.
 Anyone who ends up in the water needs to be an assertive self-rescuer to avoid long swims.
 But those who are comfortable with a few miles of quick-fire Class III and Class IV rapids will eat this up.

-Rundown of major rapids in Westwater Canyon
+Major rapids in Westwater Canyon

-Westwater Canyon has about a dozen Class II-IV rapids in the whole stretch, but aside from one Class II about 3.5 miles in, most of the action starts at Little Dolores Rapid, a Class III rapid about 7 miles from the put-in.
 Once you get past Dolores (where you might also camp, as four campsites are clustered in this area), you’ll encounter 9 more Class III or IV (Skull) rapids in less than 3 miles.
 Here’s a rundown of the notable rapids, most of which are big wave trains that can be run down the middle except in lower water, where you’ll need a left or right route to avoid emerging pour-overs.

 1. Little Dolores is straight-ahead waves.
 After miles of relatively flat water, this will give everyone a heads-up of what’s to come.